 Author: Jason Hiner

-When you talk to IT pros and business managers about tablet computers, the first question they tend to ask is, “Looks cool, but what I do with it?”
+When you talk to IT pros and business managers about tablet computers, the first question they tend to ask is, “Looks cool, but what do I do with it?”
 This conversation has been happening for a decade since Microsoft’s pen-based Tablet PC was introduced at Comdex 2001.
 There, Bill Gates declared, “Within five years I predict it will be the most popular form of PC sold in America.”

-However, the Apple iPad and the new breed of slate computers that are hitting the market in 2010 are looking to revive the tablet concept.
-They are doing it with a lighter, thinner form factor that uses a touch-based interface rather than pen computing.
+That turned out to be a false prophesy.
+Microsoft’s tablet never attracted a mass audience, although it has gained some niche adoption in industries such as health care, field service, and hospitality.
+However, the Apple iPad and the new breed of slate computers that are hitting the market in 2010 are looking to revive the tablet concept with a lighter, thinner form factor that uses a touch-based interface rather than pen computing.

 5. Replace 200-page business documents